 Studies have shown that the opposite of job satisfaction is not dissatisfaction, but a lack of job satisfaction.
 In other words, salaries and bonus plans may prevent dissatisfaction, but they do not necessarily lead to satisfaction.
 Assuming that everyone is motivated by the same thing does not result in increased motivation.
 People are motivated more by feelings than by facts and logic.
 They can leave well-paid jobs because they do not feel appreciated, do not find the job challenging, or are unhappy with the work environment.
 People want to feel that they belong to an organisation/company that cares about them, challenges them, believes in them and wants things to go well for them, not just as employees, but as people.

-The Driving Forces motivational analysis gives answers to what motivates you and your team
+The Driving Forces motivational assessment gives answers to what motivates you and your team.

-The analysis consists of a ranking (ordinal) scale where the individual ranks his or her four strongest driving forces in two stages.
-The analysis contains 42 questions, with six questions in relation to each attitude ("driving force”) The scale is then described in a diagram, where intensity is measured from 0% to 100%.
+The assessment consists of a ranking (ordinal) scale where the individual ranks his or her four strongest driving forces in two stages.
+The assessment contains 6 questions, with seven statements, one in relation to each attitude ("driving force").
+The scale is then described in a diagram, where intensity is measured from 0% to 100%.

 An ordinal scale allows results to be compared between individuals.
 Various comparison groups can then be created, e.g. men, women, different age ranges.